Tinder has been accused of age discrimination after an investigation found it charges older Australians more for premium services.

 “We do offer a variety of subscription options and paid a la carte features designed to help our members stand out and match with new people more efficiently.”

-Industrial advocate Miles Heffernan from Human Rights Claims says it is unlawful for a company to discriminate based on someone’s age.
+Industrial advocate Miles Heffernan said it is unlawful for a company to discriminate based on someone’s age.

 “Age discrimination happens when someone is treated differently, or unfairly, because they are too old or too young,” he said.

 “Tinder is clearly discriminating based on a user’s age, which is unlawful.

 “This company has no excuse for charging someone over 30 more for the same service.”

 Last year, Tinder agreed to pay a $US17.3 million class action settlement for age discrimination in California.